How Do You Eliminate IBS, SIBO, and Gut Issues?

 • The intestines is home to much of the immune and nervous system.

-As a physician, I have seen many years of patients battling with IBS.
+As a physician, I have seen many years of patients battling with IBS and SIBO.

 I spent several years with severe symptoms before I discovered that bacterial overgrowth and immune system and nervous system responses in the gut were some of the prime underlying problems.